Obesity: What should you know

 • Bariatric surgery techniques modify your digestive tract.

-• It works by limiting your calorie intake and absorption limit the amount of calories you can intake and absorb.
+• It works by limiting your calorie intake and absorption.
+Limit the amount of calories you can intake and absorb.

 • They alter your metabolism and hunger by changing the hormonal factors in your digestive system.

-The types of surgery includes
+The types of surgery include:

 Gastric bypass surgery

 A surgery in which a tiny pouch is created at the top of your stomach that will connect directly to your small intestine.
-Therefore food and liquids will flow via the pouch and reach into the intestine, bypassing the stomach.
+Therefore food and liquids will flow via the pouch and reach the intestine, bypassing the stomach.
 It is also called Roux-en-Y gastric bypass surgery (RYGB).

 Laparoscopic adjustable gastric banding (LAGB)